 Level 1A is intended for students who have completed the Primer piano tutorials.
 In most instances only one piece will be assigned each week.
 If you need a bigger challenge, add next week’s piece too.
 If you didn’t quite master your piece in one week, work on it for another week.

-Tick Tock introduces you to the music term "staccato."
-Staccato is an Italian term for "short."
-To play a staccato note your finger should strike the key and then "pop" off like popcorn popping.
+Tick Tock introduces you to the musical term "staccato."
+Staccato is an Italian word for "short."
+To play a staccato note your finger should strike the key and then "pop" off it quickly like popcorn popping.

 Cobbler Cobbler has the same rhythm every two measures.
 If you take the time to learn the rhyme and clap the repeated rhythm, you'll have a much better understanding of the piece and play it with greater confidence.